 The following information is intended to outline our general product direction.
 It is intended for information purposes only, and may not be incorporated into any contract.
 It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
 The development, release, and timing of any features or functionality described remains at the sole discretion of Oracle.

-The OpenJFX project was launched in December 2011, with the JavaFX UI Controls source code being contributed initially; the rest of JavaFX is planned to follow by the end of 2012.
+The OpenJFX project was launched in December 2011, with the JavaFX UI Controls source code being contributed initially; the rest of JavaFX is planned to follow by mid 2013.
 The JavaFX source code is being released under the GPL v2 with Classpath Exception license, similar to other OpenJDK projects, while the Oracle JavaFX Runtime and SDK binaries will continue to be released under the Oracle Binary Code License for Java SE Platform Products.

 Tighter Integration with Java SE

 As of Java SE 7 update 6 and JavaFX 2.2, the JavaFX Runtime libraries have become part of Oracle's Java SE implementation; this will ensure widespread adoption of JavaFX on Java-enabled computers, while leveraging synchronized updates and security fixes.
 Moving forward, Oracle plans to standardize JavaFX, with the goal of having it included in the Java SE 9 umbrella

 As part of the integration of JavaFX with JDK 8, Oracle has made available an Early Access release of JDK 8 (with JavaFX) for Linux/ARM, which can be tested on the Raspberry Pi.